 I enjoy teaching and telling stories, especially around software design and development.
-In recent years I’ve been lucky enough to be invited to do so at over a dozen conferences around the world.
-If you run a conference and want to talk, get in touch.
+I’ve been lucky enough to be invited to do so at a couple dozen conferences and podcasts over the years.
+If you run a conference or podcast and would like to chat, get in touch.

 A slide from a talk I gave in 2017 at Microsoft.